 HSCDSB recognizes there are times when a trustee will be travelling, and the expenses incurred are to be submitted to the Ministry of Education or a third party for reimbursement.
-When such a situation arises, the trustee is expected to follow the rules outlined in the ministry's or third party's expenditure policy.
-The ministry's or third party's expenditure policy will supersede HSCDSB's expenditure policy with regards to allowable reimbursable expenses and dollar amounts.
+When such a situation arises, the trustee is expected to follow the rules outlined in the ministry's or third party's expenditure policy will supersede HSCDSB's expenditure policy with regards to allowable reimbursable expenses and dollar amounts.
 The board must approve any travel that is considered reimbursable through the Ministry / third party.
 Expense report approvals will follow this policy.